Ollama: Run large language models locally

 Go-based CLI for local LLM inference and management.

-Learn more about ollama
+Learn more about Ollama

 Ollama is a Go-based command-line application that enables local execution and management of large language models on consumer-grade hardware.
 The system downloads pre-trained models, converts them to the GGUF quantized format for memory efficiency, and runs a local HTTP inference server that handles model loading and request processing.
 Users can customize model behavior through declarative configuration files called Modelfiles that specify parameters such as temperature settings, system prompts, and model weights without requiring code modifications.
 The architecture supports integration with external applications through its REST API, allowing Python and JavaScript clients to communicate with locally-hosted models.
 This design prioritizes privacy and offline capability by eliminating dependencies on cloud-based inference services while accepting the trade-off of reduced performance compared to distributed GPU clusters.